dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-mesh/mesh-2-structures.md

 - Where to draw the lines between your dbt Projects -- i.e. how do you determine where to split your DAG and which models go in which project?
 - How to manage your code -- do you want multiple dbt Projects living in the same repository (mono-repo) or do you want to have multiple repos with one repo per project?

+### Cycle detection

+Currently, project dependencies only work in a one-way direction.
+This helps you avoid indefinite project `ref` cycles (or loops) and issues with your data workflows.
+For example, the `jaffle_finance"` project can't introduce a new model that depends on `jaffle_marketing.roi_by_channel`.
+Refer to [Project dependencies](/docs/collaborate/govern/project-dependencies#:~:text=...-,Cycle%20detection%3A,-Currently%2C%20%22project%22%20dependencies) for more information.

 ## Define your project interfaces by splitting your DAG

 The first (and perhaps most difficult!) decision when migrating to a multi-project architecture is deciding where to draw the line in your DAG to define the interfaces between your projects.
 Let's explore some language for discussing the design of these patterns.